We are now reviewing for EPP, MVOP and EOP for the Spring 2024 term. The Spring 2024 deadline is 11/28/23.

 - Be accepted to the university through general admission

-- Be in your first term at the university
+- Be entering into your first term at the university

 - Be a New York state resident for 12 months prior to enrollment (EOP and ESOP only)